kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 Re-sync your daemon from scratch(see [here](#q-how-can-i-re-sync-the-blockchain)), sync [using checkpoints](guides/wallets/Using-Checkpoints) or use a [remote node](guides/wallets/Using-Remote-Nodes)) if you're using the GUI wallet.
 If it still doesn't work, then [update](https://gota.Kryptokrona.se)

-*  Then, close and reopen zedwallet and Kryptokronad.
+*  Then, close and reopen kkrwallet and Kryptokronad.
 *  Type `reset` in zedwallet after reopening your wallet file.
 *  It should start resetting your wallet, but the progress might not be immediately obvious - wait a while, and it should start counting up the blocks and printing out your transactions as it gets to them.

 #### Q: How do I backup my wallet?

-Open zedwallet and type `export_keys`.
+Open kkrwallet and type `export_keys`.
 Save the view and spend key somewhere safe, and you can use them to reimport your wallet if you lose it.

 #### Q: My transactions are very slow

 Try attemping a fusion transaction:

-* Open up zedwallet, and type `optimize`, then press enter.
+* Open up kkrwallet, and type `optimize`, then press enter.
 * It will confirm if you want to optimize your wallet; it will take a bit.
 If you're fine with that, type `Y` and press enter again.

 Your wallet is now being optimized.
 When it finishes, your transaction should be able to send